8ta4/say/README.md

 The sound intensity is inversely proportional to the square of the distance.

-> Which mic does this tool use by default?
-(Planned)

-`say` defaults to your built-in microphone.
-It's plug-and-play, no external mic needed.

 > When does this tool start using my external mic?
 (Planned)

 When you're not in a hideaway and your external mic is plugged in, `say` jumps on it to reduce background noise.